-1. Brooks Ghost 10 GTX
+1. Brooks Ghost 14 GTX

-- Gore-Tex technology provides excellent weather protection.
+- Gore-Tex technology provides excellent weather protection

-- Long-lasting rubber protects the shoe from aggressive wear.
+- Long-lasting rubber protects the shoe from aggressive wear

 2. ON Cloudventure Waterproof

-The midsole is cushioned by a system of 11 pods known as the Intelligent CloudTec.
-They are responsible for delivering responsive cushioning and help carry the foot throughout the running experience.
-These cushions also allow you to adapt quickly to the shoe without the need to break them in.
+The midsole is cushioned by a system of pods known as ‘Intelligent CloudTec’.
+They deliver responsive cushioning, help to carry the foot, and allow you to adapt quickly to the shoe without needing to break them in.

-- The toe box is spacious and protected.
+- The toe box is spacious and protected

-- Comfortable and lightweight.
+- Comfortable and lightweight